Candida Martinelli's Italophile Site

 I've collected together two short mystery stories each from four famous writers of short mystery fiction, all available from Project Gutenberg as simple text.
 I've edited it, formatted it, put page numbers, title page and Table of Contents, and made the PDF version.

-I also provide introductions to each author and their respective stories.
-The collection includes:
+I also provide introductions to each author and their respective stories

 Two stories from The Amateur Cracksman by E. W. Hornung, published in 1899, featuring his famous gentleman-thief Mr. A. J. Raffles.